kathysledge/smig/docs/guides/schema-design.md

 ### Foreign key constraints

-Control what happens when referenced records are deleted:
+SurrealDB 3.x supports referential integrity, which means you can control what happens when a referenced record is deleted.
+This prevents orphaned data and enforces relationship rules at the database level:

 ```typescript
 fields: {